F E A T U R E D R E V I E W S O F

 "Mystic Canticle's subtle brilliance emanates peace and healing, blessings and tranquility, encouragement to the listener that all is well with their soul."- Carole Perkins, NC freelance writer

 Co-producing and hosting The Creative Coop With The Winter Chickens - a podcast about creativity.
-(Spring chickens are welcome, too!)
-But Rory Paul and I are definitely "winter chickens" and I'm completely comfortable with that.
+Soon to be archived on YouTube.

 Recording and performing with Maker's Wine.
 Most of the music used in our podcast is original music by Rory Paul and myself.

-Many of us are hurting financially from the loss of performing opportunities.
-Creative dreams have been set aside in order to cope with harsh challenges and realities, but we must find creative solutions, reinvent ourselves and remember our calling.
+The artistic community has been hard hit financially from the loss of performing opportunities.
+Creative dreams have been set aside in order to cope with harsh challenges and realities, but we will find creative solutions, and remember our purpose.
 Whether it's music, drama, prose, poetry, art or dance - remain steadfast and don't lose hope.
 Never lose hope.

 Featured in O.Henry Magazine's June issue as the "Gate City Muse of Music".